Reviews You Can Rely On

 Credit: Austin Palmer

 Some folks might not be looking for a stiff breeze across their desk, in which case the Vornado models offer a softer touch with a top speed near 2 mph.
-Alternatively, if airflow at a distance is what you require, consider the Honeywell HT-908, HT-904, or the Comfort Zone.
-All these models generate noticeable air movement at 20 feet.
+Alternatively, if airflow at a distance is what you require, consider the Honeywell HT-904 or the Comfort Zone, which generate noticeable air movement at 20 feet.

 table fan - one tester getting blown away by this powerful fan.